danabrams/elm-media/Proposal.md

 / But the biggest benefit, I think, is the ability to write reusable media players (as reusable views) that abstract away a lot of the boilerplate wiring that go into making a media player. / I imagine that a company like NoRedInk, for instance, could use a video player based on this library to add video tooltips to their application, and make it even easier to learn.

 I'm sure there are other use-cases, and I'd love to hear them, and lend my expertise in any way I can.

+## Resources for understanding the Media API

+* MDN's [documentation](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) is excellent.
+Only a few things are missing, mostly from AudioTracks, VideoTracks, TextTracks.

+* [this tutorial](https://developer.mozilla.org/en-US/Apps/Fundamentals/Audio_and_video_delivery/cross_browser_video_player) from Mozilla is also great.

 ## Design Challenges